utkueray/CQA/README.md

 ## Running

-Running the system is fairly easy after downloading necessary python libraries.
+Running the system is fairly easy after installing necessary python libraries.
 Enter the following command to your command line, or you can use a Pycharm which is tested and works fine.

 ```
 python manage.py runserver 80